 I’ve included some overall tips for your family’s hiking trip(s) to Anza-Borrego at the end of this post.
 And if you’d like to see more photos from our time in the park, check out my Anza-Borrego Desert State Park photo gallery.

-As promised, here they are–the best hikes for kids in Anza-Borrego.
-And everything I want you to know BEFORE you go to have your best hikes possible. 🥾 Happy hiking! -Shelly
+As promised, here they are–the best hikes for kids in Anza-Borrego Desert State Park.
+And best of all, everything I want you to know BEFORE you go to have your best hikes possible. 🥾 Happy hiking! -Shelly

 This post may contain affiliate links, which help fund this independent website.